andreisaioc/inflektion-back-end/README.md

 php artisan app:parse-email-content --output

+## Scheduling the command

+use crontab for that

+* * * * * php /path-to-project/artisan schedule:run >> /dev/null 2>&1

 # API Documentation

 This document outlines the available endpoints in our API.
-For all calls (store, update, getall, etc) you need to use a token, tahts retrieved by mock-token
+For all calls (store, update, getall, etc) you need to use a token, that is retrieved by mock-token.
+Login is there but its not used so use the lock token.

 ## 📋 API Routes